 Use a soft, wet cloth to gently wipe away any discharge.
 “There are also a variety of veterinary products available to help clean around the eyes,” Dr. Kimmitt says.
 “Just be sure to find one that is labeled as safe to be used around the eyes, and avoid any product that contains alcohol.”

-Tell us: Have you ever dealt with cat eye boogers, watery cat eyes or other cat eye discharge?
+Tell us: Have you ever dealt with cat eye boogers or watery cat eyes?
 What are your tips and tricks for handling cat eye discharge?
 Let us know!

 Struggling with eye discharge yourself?
 Could one of these eye infections be at play? >>